Maine

 Is eSports betting legal?No

-All betting on professional sports has no restrictions in Maine, but when it comes to collegiate sports, residents cannot wager on in-state colleges.
+In Maine, all betting on professional sports is unrestricted, but wagering on collegiate sports is limited to out-of-state colleges.
 Outside of sports betting, Pine Tree State residents can also bet on horse and greyhound races in person or through a mobile app.
-However, bettors in the state cannot wager on politics, entertainment events, and eSports.
+However, bettors in the state cannot wager on politics, entertainment events, or eSports.

-Daily fantasy apps were made legal in the state in 2017 under LD 1320, and since then, many prominent operators in the market have joined the state.
+Daily fantasy apps were legalized in the state in 2017 under LD 1320, and since then, many prominent operators in the market have entered the state.
 These operators include FanDuel DFS, DraftKings DFS, and Yahoo.
-There were quite a few more operators in the state initially, but recently, five of them, including Underdog, decided not to renew their licenses.
+There were initially several more operators in the state, but recently, five of them, decided not to renew their licenses.

 maine betting apps